russellpipal/yuda/readme.md

 The project uses Node.js, AngularJS, Express, PostgreSQL, and Angular Material.

 Run "npm start" to start server.
-Requires PostgreSQL to be running.
+Requires PostgreSQL to be running with a database named 'yuda'.
+All tables will be generated during initilization.